What are Amazon "Deferred" transactions?

 Make sure the feature is enabled and an Amazon Deferred Balances account is selected.

-Confirm that month actually had deferred or released items.
+Confirm that month actually had deferred or released items (including no-reason ones).

 Balances don't match Amazon exactly:

 Timing differences (document dates, currency rates, Amazon reporting windows) can create small variances.
-Review by marketplace and by DD+7 vs B2B to pinpoint gaps.
+Review by marketplace and by DD+7 / B2B / no reason provided to pinpoint gaps.

 If you have any questions about this article or feedback on how we could make it better please reach out to the support team via the blue chat icon on the bottom right of the page or via email to [email protected].